 Research indicates about 3,000 people are diagnosed annually with mesothelioma in our country.
 Mesothelioma occurs more frequently in men than women.
 The median age for a diagnosis of pleural mesothelioma is 69.

 The rate of mesothelioma diagnoses is no longer increasing as it used to.
-It now may be decreasing now that we know more about its origin.
-The average survival rate is defined as the length of time that a person can survive after the cancer is diagnosed.
-For patients with pleural mesothelioma who are unable to undergo surgery, the average survival time is one year.Prognosis Depends on Many Factors
+It now may be decreasing that we know more about its origin.
+The average survival rate is defined as the length of time a person can survive after the cancer is diagnosed.
+For patients with pleural mesothelioma who cannot undergo surgery, the average survival time is one year.Prognosis Depends on Many Factors

-Two important factors of how long a patient may live after being diagnosed depends on the age and type of mesothelioma.
-For example, patients diagnosed with peritoneal mesothelioma have a slow growing tumor and usually live longer.Sacramento Mesothelioma Lawyers
+Two important factors of how long a patient may live after being diagnosed depend on the age and type of mesothelioma.
+For example, patients diagnosed with peritoneal mesothelioma have a slow-growing tumor and usually live longer.Sacramento Mesothelioma Lawyers